Does the Pass Plus Scheme bring down the cost of your car insurance?

 Pros

-- Build confidence behind the wheel – if you’re nervous about driving on your own after passing your test, the Pass Plus Scheme can give you extra hours on the road with an instructor by your side.
+- Build confidence behind the wheel – if you’re nervous about driving on your own after passing your test, the Pass Plus scheme could give you extra hours on the road with an instructor by your side.

-- Boost road safety skills – gaining extra experience can improve your driving ability in a variety of road settings, helping to make you a safer all-round driver.
+- Boost road safety skills – gaining extra experience can improve your driving ability in a variety of road settings and conditions, helping to make you a safer all-round driver.

 Cons

-- Cost – the cost of the Pass Plus course can often be more than the amount you can save on your insurance.
+Cost – the cost of the Pass Plus driving course can often be more than the amount you could save on your insurance.

-It depends on which instructor you use and where you take the training.
-Pass Plus courses usually cost around £200.
-In Wales, the Pass Plus Cymru scheme costs £20.
+It depends on which instructor you use and where you take the training, as well as how many hours you need to pass.
+Pass Plus courses usually cost between £150 and £250.

-Some local councils may also offer discounts on the full Pass Plus training costs.
+Some local councils in England and Scotland may offer discounts on the full Pass Plus training costs.

 Contact your borough, town, city or county council if they’re listed on the government’s website to see if they can help you with the cost of your training.